European Committee of the Regions Rue Belliard/Belliardstraat 99-101, Brussels

 The future of the EU and the role of the regions

-Towards the background of the debate about the future of the EU, the subsidiarity principle and the role of regions and cities in European affairs, this one-day conference will bring together politicians and academics in order to discuss some of the most important questions in this respect:
+Towards the background of the debate about the future of the EU, the subsidiarity principle and the role of regions and cities in European affairs, this one-day conference brought together politicians and academics in order to discuss some of the most important questions in this respect:

 - What role is there for regions to foster democracy in the EU?

 - What are the potential effects of a “multi-speed Europe” on regions?